RyanWeigel32/ai-case-study/README.md

 **Who is the companies intended customer?
 Is there any information about the market size of this set of customers?**

- Headspace’s intended customer base is anyone seeking accessible mental health support regardless of what demographic they fall into.
+ Headspace’s intended customer base is anyone seeking accessible mental health support regardless of what demographic they fall into.<sup>5</sup>

- There were 311 million health app users in 2023, and within the mental health app market, its estimated market size was set at $6.2 billion (US).
+ There were 311 million health app users in 2023, and within the mental health app market, its estimated market size was set at $6.2 billion (US).<sup>6</sup><sup>7</sup>

 **What solution does this company offer that their competitors do not or cannot offer?**